altwalker/altwalker/CONTRIBUTING.md

 ## You need your custom executor?

 You can implement your own custom test execution by implementing a server for the executor's http protocol.
-Check [How to: Write your own executor](https://altom.gitlab.io/altwalker/altwalker/how-tos/custom-executor.html).
+Check [How to: Write your own executor](https://altom.gitlab.io/altwalker/altwalker/how-tos/custom-executor.html) section.

 ## Submit an executor in another language?